Pogbanu Shea Butter FAQs

 Almost all shea butter comes from sub-Saharan Africa.
 Depending on the quantity, it is transported either via air or sea cargo.
 At Pogbanu Shea, our shea butter is carefully packaged in airtight in poly-lined corrugated boxes and transported in temperature-controlled shipping containers to Canada.

-Our 500g and 1kg come in a sit-up resealable pouch, while our 5kg, 10kg, and 20kg are packaged in airtight poly-lined corrugated boxes.
+1kg comes in an airtight sealed polythene bag while our 5kg and 10kg are packaged in airtight poly-lined corrugated boxes.
 All our boxes are recyclable.

 Shea butter is generally safe to use on all skin types.
 Although allergic reactions have not been reported, we always encourage you to do a patch test (just like you would with any new product) before using it on your entire skin.